Tyree Mitchell, PhD

 Office: 286 Coates Hall

 Dr. Tyree Mitchell received his PhD in Industrial and Organizational Psychology from DePaul University.
 He also completed a predoctoral fellowship at the Kellogg School of Management at Northwestern University.
-His research focuses on understanding social processes at work, including leadership, team dynamics, and negotiations.
-His leadership research focuses on understanding the antecedents (e.g., motivation) of effective leadership behaviors and how leaders develop.
+His research focuses on understanding how individuals influence others at work to achieve common goals, specifically within leadership, team, and negotiation contexts.
 He was recently selected as a Greenleaf Scholar by the Greenleaf Center for Servant Leadership.
-Dr. Mitchell’s work teams research focuses on identifying factors that make teams effective in work settings.
-He recently completed a major research project for NASA, which involved reviewing existing quantitative studies on team functioning in space analog environments and identifying team factors that may enhance and inhibit team functioning and effectiveness in such environments.
-His negotiation research focuses on understanding factors (e.g., culture, gender) that impact negotiation outcomes.
-Dr. Mitchell has presented his research at major national conferences, such as the Society for Industrial and Organizational Psychology (SIOP), and Association for Psychological Science (APS).
+He also recently completed a major research project for NASA, which involved reviewing existing quantitative studies on team functioning in space analog environments and identifying team factors that may enhance and inhibit team functioning and effectiveness in such environments.
+Dr. Mitchell has presented his research at major national conferences, such as the Society for Industrial and Organizational Psychology (SIOP).
 He has also assisted on consulting projects for several private and public organizations, such as the Department of Homeland Security (DHS), and Federal Aviation Administration (FAA).

 Mitchell, T. D., & Towler, A. J. (2014).
 Location, language, location: Toward a better understanding of leader-performance relations.
 Industrial and Organizational Psychology: Perspectives on Science and Practice, 7, 197-200.